Disclosing Blindness/ Low Vision

 - Some employers may need a little education on your eye condition.

-- Disclosing at the interview stage will allow you to inform them about the reality of your disability.
+- Disclosing at the interview stage will allow you to inform them about the reality of your eye condition.
 When you choose to go this route, it’s important to talk about your situation simply, honestly, and comfortably without making the interviewer feel dumb or awkward.
 (Remember: employers are not supposed to ask about disabilities, but if you choose to disclose, they will want to know.
 It’s better to proactively and fully address their concerns.)

 - Some employers may have other quality employees with disabilities and will be excited to see how you could do the job effectively.